Manjari (Indian singer): Singles

 In 2014, Manjari released her first Hindi Single titled 'Aiy Aiy Yaa' with Crescendo Music.
 The Lyrics of Alok Jha is composed by Santosh Nair.
 The video was shot in exotic locations of Dubai.

 In 2015, Manjari released a Malayalam single titled 'Anuragam' which was composed and sung by the artist.
 She also featured in the video shot in Munnar under the direction of VK Prakash.

-She has also sung title songs for several Malayalam television series like Swami Ayyapan, Ente Manasaputhri, Krishnakripasagaram, Jalam and Sreekrishnaleela.
+She has also sung title songs for several Malayalam television series like Swami Ayyapan, Ente Manasaputhri, Krishnakripasagaram, Jalam ,Sreekrishnaleela ,Ammakkilikkoodu and Amme Bhagavathy.

 Manjari released her very first original Ghazal titled “Ab Etbaar Nahi” on 22 September 2020.
 This musical which is her own composition penned by Moid Rasheedi, won millions of hearts within the first day of release.

+Manjari has composed her own ghazals and released it on her YouTube channel (Manjari Official Channel - Singer).
+The two ghazals penned by Moid Rasheedi has been sung and composed by Manjari.
+The ghazals "Chale Aaoo" and "Mujhe Yaad Hai Vo Mausam" has reached the hearts of many and received lots of accolades from across the world.